cfech/fireBasePortfolio/README.md

 # React-Portfolio
 My portfolio completely re-made with react.js.
 It is made primarily with components and props to pass information from a hand built json file.
-It is fully responsive and has all of my contact information, resume as well as project adn homeworks.
+It is fully responsive and has all of my contact information, resume as well as individual and group projects.
+It is being hosted on firebase and can be accessed at www.connorfech.com

 link: https://cfech.herokuapp.com/